chucumber/mctoolkit/_posts/0001-01-01-what-we-hold-sacred.markdown

 ><mark class="pk-highlight-long">As artists, it’s our responsibility to take on the role of the memory keepers, the griots.</mark>

+As artists, it’s our responsibility to take on the role of the memory keepers, the griots.
 Where I am—the United States; the American South; Miami, Florida—there is an erasure of Black history.
 I have taken it upon myself to understand and present how Black and Brown folks honour our ancestors and ensure that stories of our histories are told.

 My assemblage and performance work merges traditional methods of remembrance with contemporary ways of remembering to create new traditions for honouring the past.
 I see my work as a way of building community and bridging gaps between groups of people.